 By collaborating with a local community walking guide, I facilitated nature-inspired workshops that used the mediums of mindful soundscapes, disposable photographs, reflective discussions and guided nature walks / dedicated pause times.
 It allowed people to find moments of joy and adventure in the everyday while also opening up the space for reflective discussions.

-During my Come Together hybrid experiences, we took film photographs of different things in our surroundings using prompts I had provided, where in between each photography prompt we would come back as a group and share stories and memories relating to nature.
+During my Come Together hybrid experiences, in-person and virtual attendees took film photographs of different things in their surroundings using prompts I had provided, where in between each photography prompt we would come back as a group and share stories and memories relating to nature.

-Using the photographs captured by the participants, I created collage designs that were later presented at the final showcase.
+Using the photographs captured by the participants, I later created collage designs that were presented at the final showcase.
 These were inspired by my ‘Naturtraits’ style, which distinctly illustrates the connection between humans and nature through collaging silhouettes.
-During this showcase, past and new attendees were invited to create their own collages while also sharing memories in nature and addressing the various barriers.
+During this showcase, past and new attendees were invited to create their own collages while also sharing memories in nature and addressing the various barriers their community faces.

 MAIA Group, a multidisciplinary arts production and development agency, was a partner organisation for the Come Together programme.
 I visited their artist residency house, The Yard, in Birmingham late November to share learnings from my nature-inspired hybrid experience project and explore how it could be expanded to their diverse community.